snowplow-incubator/dbt-example-project/README.md

 1. Custom base -- this shows how to add custom SQL to your tables, as well as how to include entities and SDEs into your tables when you have a federated table design
 2. Custom sessions -- this shows how to customize your session identifier
 3. Custom users -- this shows how to customize your user identifier
+4. Daily aggreates -- this shows you how to set the session identifier to be a the day of your event to allow to daily aggregations

 # Join the Snowplow community